 To give a little more info of what I did to discover this, a brief summary is: In order to obtain ages of all resident biological children, I did some matching, separately by sex (of parents), using a combination of the various id variables to match all resident biological children (taken from indall and isolated using mnpno/fnpno) to all parents (taken from indall and using their pidp to match to the mpid/fpid of resident biological children).
 I then derive my own version of nnatch by counting non-missing values of the ages of resident biological children.
 My final dataset includes all household members (from indall) and I can see that nnatch is miscounting biological children (assuming that the mnpno/fnpno/mpid/fpid variables are correct).

-Updated by Ben Wilson almost 8 years ago
+Updated by Ben Wilson about 9 years ago

 I've spent quite a bit of time understanding the differences between the various fertility variables, so am fairly happy with most of #141.
 The relevant parts seem to be the statement that (a) there were "quite a number of errors in collecting the relationship grid data", and (b) that there are corrected variables at the end of the dataset.

 On (a), are you saying that we know a_nnatch is incorrect?
 And what about the fertility history file; are we happy that this contains all the natural children resident in each parent's household (it appears that this is not the case).

 On (b), I can only see one variable relating to counts of chldren (a_nchild_dv), which does not measure resident biological children only.
 Did I miss something?